isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Selecting one or more of these will cause the filter(s) to appear in the Selected Filters panel and will update the Program Details panel with the Total Number of Samples based on the selected filters.

 Individual selections within a filter group are "ORed" together, meaning if any of the conditions are met, they will be in the results.
 On the other hand, filters are "ANDed" together, meaning that data must meet all filter criteria in order to be selected.
-There may be cases where you have 0 cases and samples in the results, based on the combination of filters you have chosen.
+There may be times where you have no cases and samples in the results, based on the combination of filters you have chosen.

 Program Selection Panel
 -----------------------